Farid48/tech258_cloud/what_is_cloud/readme.md

 A hybrid cloud is a mixed computing environment where applications are run using a combination of computing, storage, and services in different environments.
 An example can be using AWS with multiple different services, such as S3 and EC2.

 ### Multi Cloud :
-When an organisation uses cloud computing services from at least two cloud providers to run their applications
+When an organisation uses cloud computing services from at least two cloud providers to run their applications.

 ## Types of Cloud Services